Hierarchical Importance Sampling for Estimating Occupation Time for SDE Solutions: Abstract

 \section{Abstract}

 This study considers the estimation of the complementary cumulative distribution function of the occupation time (i.e., the time spent below a threshold) for a process governed by a stochastic differential equation.
 The focus is on the right tail, where the underlying event becomes rare, and using variance reduction techniques is essential to obtain computationally efficient estimates.
 Building on recent developments that relate importance sampling (IS) to stochastic optimal control, this work develops an optimal single-level IS (SLIS) estimator based on the solution of an auxiliary Hamilton–Jacobi–Bellman (HJB) partial differential equation (PDE).
 The cost of solving the HJB-PDE is incorporated into the total computational work, and an optimized trade-off between preprocessing and sampling is proposed to minimize the overall cost.
 The SLIS approach is extended to the multilevel setting to enhance efficiency, yielding a multilevel IS (MLIS) estimator.
-A necessary and sufficient condition under which the MLIS method outperforms the SLIS method is established, and a common-likelihood MLIS formulation is introduced that satisfies this condition under appropriate regularity assumptions.
-The classical multilevel Monte Carlo complexity theory can be extended to accommodate settings where the single-level variance varies with the discretization level.
-As a special case, the variance-decay behavior observed in the IS framework stems from the zero-variance property of the optimal control.
-Notably, the total work complexity of MLIS can be better than an order of two.
-Numerical experiments in the context of fade duration estimation demonstrate the benefits of the proposed approach and validate these theoretical results.
+A key feature that emerges in the MLIS framework is that the single-level variance decreases to zero as the discretization level increases, a behavior that stems from the zero-variance property of the optimal control.
+This observation leads to the formulation of a necessary and sufficient condition under which MLIS outperforms SLIS.
+To ensure that this condition is satisfied, we introduce a smoothing of both the drift and the observable to enhance the variance decay rate, together with a novel common-likelihood MLIS formulation that preserves this decay under IS.
+The classical multilevel Monte Carlo complexity theory can be extended to accommodate settings in which the variance on coarse levels depends on the target accuracy, a phenomenon for which the variance-decay behavior in the IS setting is a key example.
+Notably, the total work complexity of MLIS can be better than than quadratic.
+Numerical experiments in the context of fade duration estimation demonstrate the benefits of the proposed approach and validate the theoretical results, including the analysis of the smoothing error, which is shown to be negligible.
+Consequently, the smoothed MLIS estimator remains unbiased for the occupation time while achieving significantly better performance than SLIS.